Does Your Foot Strike Really Matter?

 What Does the Research Say?

-So Why Doesn’t Foot-Strike Pattern Affect The Economy?
+Why Doesn’t Foot-Strike Matter?

 Heel Strike: While some braking occurs, the overall metabolic impact is minimal, as these runners tend to adjust cadence and stride mechanics for better economy.